 • Plus, a study conducted by NerdWallet predicts that students who graduate from college in 2015 will have to delay retirement to 75, in part due to paying off student debt.6

-The good news is, there are various repayment options that allow borrowers to pay off their student loans faster, while saving money in the process.
-One option many borrowers take is refinancing their student loans to lower interest rates.
+The good news is, there are various repayment options that allow borrowers to pay off their student loans.
+One option many borrowers take if they qualify is refinancing their student loans to lower their interest rate.

-With Laurel Road, a division of Darien Rowayton Bank, you can refinance your student loans while at home in your pajamas!
+With Laurel Road, you can refinance your student loans while at home in your pajamas!

 The application process is entirely online and completely free.
 You’ll get a preliminary rate offer in minutes and there’s no obligation to accept!